jdpieck/oasis-align/oasis-align-vert.typ

       // Bisect length between bounds to get new fraction frac = (lower-frac + upper-frac) / 2

-      // Change fraction so value with least height difference if tolerance was not achieved if n >= max-iterations - 1 {
+      // Change fraction so value with least width difference if tolerance was not achieved if n >= max-iterations - 1 {
         warning([Maximum number of iterations reached!
 Setting fraction to fraction with smallest `diff`]) frac = best-frac